-A. Through the planned unit development process, the applicant is given flexibility in regard to site design, placement of buildings, use of required open spaces, setbacks, lot sizes and dimensions, and otherwise better utilize the potential of sites characterized by special features, such as geography, topography, size or shape.

-B. In exchange, the applicant shall provide at least two points from the following list of tangible benefits to the city and the public:

-1. 0.5 points: Provide superior useable parks and open space.
+- A. Through the planned unit development process, the applicant is given flexibility in regard to site design, placement of buildings, use of required open spaces, setbacks, lot sizes and dimensions, and otherwise better utilize the potential of sites characterized by special features, such as geography, topography, size or shape. - B. In exchange, the applicant shall provide at least two points from the following list of tangible benefits to the city and the public for projects that provide twenty or more residential dwelling units or industrial, commercial, or institutional projects that are twenty acres or more in size.
+For projects that provide less than twenty residential dwelling units or industrial, commercial, or institutional projects that are less than twenty acres in size, the applicant shall provide at least one point from the following list of tangible benefits to the city and the public: - 1.
+1.0 point: Provide superior useable parks and open space as a result of the planned unit development.
 Both the applicant and the city shall agree upon the location, size, and extent of the superior useable parks and open space;

-2. 0.5 to 1.0 point: Significant public facilities or other public amenities that could not be required by the city for development of the subject property without a planned unit development.
+2. 1.0 point to 2.0 points: Significant public facilities or other public amenities that could not be required by the city for development of the subject property without a planned unit development.
 Both the applicant and the city shall agree upon the type of significant public facility or amenity, the size, location, and other pertinent aspects, as well as the number of points for the significant public facility or other public amenity.
 Significant public facilities or other public amenities shall not include the minimum public facilities and public improvements already required of the development;

-3. 1.0 point: Going significantly beyond the minimum requirements for critical area protections to preserve, enhance, or rehabilitate critical areas and buffers.
-Both the applicant and the city shall agree upon the location, size, and extent of the additional protection, enhancement, or rehabilitation;

-4. 1.0 point: Dedication of a site containing a historic landmark to the city or a qualifying nonprofit organization capable of restoring and/or maintaining the premises to standards set by Washington State Office of Archaeology and Historic Preservation;

-5. 1.0 point: Incorporation of energy systems, as defined in TMC 18.04.050, that produce energy from nondepletable energy sources will result in at least fifty percent of the energy needs for the development being met.
-Both the applicant and the city shall agree upon the type and conditions for the energy systems provided;
+- 3. 1.0 point: Going significantly beyond the minimum requirements for critical area protections to preserve, enhance, or rehabilitate critical areas and buffers in the planned unit development.
+Both the applicant and the city shall agree upon the location, size, and extent of the additional protection, enhancement, or rehabilitation; - 4.
+1.0 point: Dedication of a site containing a historic landmark to the city or a qualifying nonprofit organization capable of restoring and/or maintaining the premises to standards set by Washington State Office of Archaeology and Historic Preservation; - 5.
+2.0 points: Incorporation of energy systems, as defined in TMC 18.04.050, that produce energy from nondepletable energy sources that will result in at least fifty percent or more of the energy needs for the planned unit development being met.
+Both the applicant and the city shall agree upon the type and conditions for the energy systems provided; - 6.
+2.0 points: For residential developments, building passive homes that meet the Passive Home Institute US (PHIUS) standards, which will result in fifty percent or more of the total dwelling units in the planned unit development qualifying as passive homes.
+Both the applicant and the city shall agree whether the PHIUS standards for passive homes are addressed; - 7.
+1.0 point: Going significantly beyond the minimum required energy efficiency requirements for at least fifty percent or more of the energy needs of the planned unit development.
+Both the applicant and the city shall agree upon how the project goes beyond the minimum required energy efficiency requirements; - 8.
+2.0 points: The provision of at least twenty percent or more of the total dwelling units in the planned unit development as permanently affordable housing consistent with TMC 18.42.140(D)-(K); and

-6. 1.5 points: The provision of at least twenty percent of the total dwelling units as permanently affordable housing consistent with TMC 18.42.140(D)-(K); and c.
-Updated the section to establish where planned units would be allowed, which modified the list in the current section, amended the current code language about the effect of a planned unit development approval on existing zone district regulations, and establishes a minimum size for a planned unit development, which does not currently exist.